TheLink-42/CPP07/README.md

 * Must never access non-allocated memory.
 * Elements must be accessible using operator [].
 * A member function size() which return the number of elements int the array.
-* Implement a main function with tests on your templated function to ensure everything works as desired.
+* Implement a main function with tests on your templated class to ensure everything works as desired.
 * Handle possible errors with appropriate error messages or exceptions.